A Question of Sport

 BBC North West for BBC1, 5 January 1970 to present

-A Question of Sport: Super Saturday: BBC Entertainment Salford for BBC One, 21 June to 19 July 2014 (5 episodes in 1 series)
+as A Question of Sport: Super Saturday BBC One, 21 June to 19 July 2014 (5 episodes in 1 series)

 The eternal question: What Happens Next?
 This show has been going for years and years and years.
 And maybe longer than that.
 Past captains (well, Bill Beaumont anyway - and of course David Coleman) have hosted the show and it has been regular prime-time viewing.
 And yes, it's about sport.
 Each team is made up of three people, two famous sporting guests and a captain who is usually more portly.